constripacity/Aegis-OS-Agent/README.md

 aegis run --no-clipboard-vault
 ```

 This starts the filesystem and clipboard watchers, tray menu, and command palette with pure heuristic intelligence.
+The first
+launch presents a guided wizard so you can confirm watch folders and archive locations before anything moves automatically.

 ### 3. Run with Ollama